Beast King GoLion: Other allies

-Hys is Fala's over-protective caregiver, who always wants to make all of Fala's decisions for her.
+Hys is Farla's over-protective caregiver, who always wants to make all of Farla's decisions for her.
 Like Raible, Hys fusses over the Princess, and is bent on keeping her away from all harm.
-She often comes into conflict with the four men on the Golion team, out of concern they are causing a negative influence on Fala.
+She often comes into conflict with the four men on the Golion team, out of concern they are causing a negative influence on Farla.
 Suzuishi sometimes derogatorily calls her "Hys-teria."
 She dies near the finale when protecting Raible from a laser blast.